oczkowski/MultiPathStoryMaker/README.md

    --- stories
    --- users
 6. Make sure your machine's port 3000 isn't occupied and run `npm start`, if for any reason that port is used please change it in app.js
-7. To view and interract with the application, visit http://localhost:3000, change port if other was specified.
+7. To view and interact with the application, visit http://localhost:3000, change port if other was specified.